David Baddiel: Charity

 Baddiel is a patron of Humanists UK and the Campaign Against Living Miserably (CALM).
 He acted as compere for the Stand-Up to Stop Suicide event organised by Claire Anstey and the charity, and has appeared on radio advertisements publicising the issue of young male suicide.

 In February 2009, Baddiel and several other entertainers wrote an open letter in The Times supporting leaders of the Baháʼí Faith who were then on trial in Iran.
 Following his experiences with his father, Baddiel has worked closely with a number of charities supporting the victims of dementia and their families.
 He performed a special one-off charity gala of his My Family: Not the Sitcom show at the Vaudeville Theatre, with all proceeds from the evening being split between the Alzheimer's Society, the National Brain Appeal, and the Unforgettable Foundation.
 There were also collections made for the charities throughout the run of the show.

 In 2017, it was announced that Baddiel would take part in Comic Relief's Red Nose Convoy, in which three pairs of celebrities travel in convoy from Kenya to Uganda while delivering aid.
 To benefit the cancer charity CLIC Sargent, Baddiel narrated the 2018 short film To Trend on Twitter with fellow comedians Reece Shearsmith, Steve Pemberton, and Helen Lederer, and actor Jason Flemyng.
 In March 2019, Baddiel hosted Comic Relief Does University Challenge on BBC One as part of Red Nose Day.

 Personal life

-Baddiel and fellow comedian Morwenna Banks live in North London with their two children: a daughter named Dolly (born 2001) and a son named Ezra (born 2004).
+Baddiel has been in a relationship since 1998 with fellow comedian Morwenna Banks, and they married in 2017.
+They currently live in North London with their two children: a daughter named Dolly (b.
+2001) and a son named Ezra (b.
+2004).
 Despite his upbringing, he has described himself as a "10 out of 10 atheist" and as a "fundamentalist" Jewish atheist.
 He suffers from insomnia, about which he has written guest articles.

 Baddiel is an avid fan of the rock band Genesis and introduced them at their Turn It On Again: The Tour press conference in 2006.
 He also provided sleeve notes for the reissue of the album Nursery Cryme as part of the Genesis 1970–1975 boxed set.
-He is a fan of the band's former lead singer Peter Gabriel, and a diarist for The Times once incorrectly reported that he had been "loud and offensive" while attending one of Gabriel's concerts, something Baddiel has referred to in his live act.
+He is a fan of the band's former lead singer Peter Gabriel, and a diarist for The Times once incorrectly reported that he had been "loud and offensive" while attending one of Gabriel's concerts, misidentifying musician Ian Broudie, something Baddiel has referred to in his live act.
 He is also a fan of David Bowie and marked Bowie's 65th birthday in 2012 by expressing a desire to see him come out of retirement.
 He attended the tribute concert to Bowie at London's Union Chapel following Bowie's death in 2016 and addressed the audience, describing Bowie as "the greatest tunesmith we have".